Robinyo/serendipity/docs/developer.md

   jboss/keycloak
 ```

-When you run the image it will create the Master realm's admin (admin) user and password (secret).
+When you run the image it will create the Master realm's Admin (admin) user and password (secret).

 #### Update Keycloak